Training Weapons in Tomiki Aikido

 Sport Aikido randori practice and drills makes frequent use of a cloth covered foam tanto (softo) to avoid injury to players competing and practicing.
 One end is covered in white leather, denoting the point of the tanto and one edge has a band of white leather to indicate the back (blunt) edge of the tanto.
 When handing a softo over ensure that the white edge is facing your practice partner to observe good ettiquette.

 There may be some variation on how weapons are passed from one person to another from dojo to dojo.
-But here are some key points to observe
+But here are some general points to observe

-- When you hand a weapon to another person, the bladed edge should be facing towards you and the weapon presented using both hands.
+- If hand a weapon to another person, the bladed edge should be facing towards you and the weapon presented using both hands.

 - Simultaneously make eye contact AND be conscious that both people have a grip on the weapon before you let go and move apart.